 Some key statistics about chronic kidney disease in Singapore:

-• is 56.9% for patients on dialysis.
+- The 5-year survival for dialysis patients was 56.9%.
 The median survival was 6 years after initiation of dialysis.

 Chronic Kidney Disease Symptoms And Screening